billyeoongoyangi/billyeoongoyangi/README.md

 <img align="center" alt="2tm" src="https://img1.picmix.com/output/stamp/normal/3/2/0/4/2794023_6cc20.png">
 ⁣

 　　　　　　ৎ  they ﹒ them  𓏏  call me two time
 　　　　　✿　⠀　┄┄⠀⠀dnc skins ty¹⠀⠀⠀i follow back!²⠀　　⊹

-　c+h only if in name, or if we've interacted at least more than one time/if we're friend

-　　 　　𓈒ㅤ    ୭ৎ　 　˳ㅤ　ㅤ 𝅄  　ᛝ⠀⠀⠀im not a yume btw if ur wondering !
+˳ㅤ　ㅤ 𝅄 　c+h only if in name, or if we've interacted at least more than one time/if we're friend　𓈒ㅤ    ୭ৎ　 im not a yume btw if ur wondering ! ᛝ⠀⠀⠀

 　　　　　　　　　　　: SIGN MY ATA GRR